 "Leoni - I'm so sad your hair is making you feel this way!
 Nobody's dream hair should simply be 'easy to manage', I want all women to look and feel like the best versions of themselves.
-If you'd like to grow out your grey hair like you mentioned, we have a blog post full of advice here.
-However, as this can take time and isn't achievable for everyone, if you'd like to go back to your natural dark brown shade, I'd advise one of our permanent colour kits, looking at your original hair colour, in a shade 2.0, Darkest Brown.
+However, as this can take time and isn't achievable for everyone, if you'd like to go back to your natural dark brown shade, I'd advise one of our permanent colour kits, looking at your original hair colour, in a shade 2.0, Natural Black.
 They contain no ammonia, and come with a nourishing conditioner, so you won't experience the dryness you've felt in the past from home dye.

 "As you're looking for a slight change with little maintenance, I really think you'd enjoy using our Shade Shot.
-For your dark hair I'd recommend the Cool Me Down Shade Shot - this will remove the warmth and return your hair's tone to the icy brunette you are in your older photos.
-All you have to do is mix equal parts with our Everything Mask and apply to your hair as instructed.
+For your dark hair I'd recommend the Icy Blonde Shade Shot - this will remove the warmth and return your hair's tone to the icy brunette you are in your older photos.
+All you have to do is mix equal parts with our Miracle Mask and apply to your hair as instructed.
 It's a semi-permanent tinted gloss, that will cool your hair down and add a beautiful sheen.

 "As you mention time being your big concern, I'd really recommend some of our root concealers.
 They're a quick, convenient way to conceal grey hairs, and can last up to three washes.
 You might like to try our Blending Brush, which conceals any level of regrowth."